-Training for faculty and staff on classroom disinfecting procedures will take place during August in-service meetings.
+Training for faculty and staff on classroom disinfecting procedures took place during August in-service meetings.

-On August 20-21, returning parents and students will be allowed to tour the building to acclimate to traffic flow plans and see facility mitigation efforts.
-New families will have the same opportunity to tour the building during Knights Camp on August 19.
+On August 20-21, returning parents and students were allowed to tour the building to acclimate to traffic flow plans and see facility mitigation efforts.
+New families had the same opportunity to tour the building during Knights Camp on August 19.

-The school nurse will provide ongoing remedial training for personal hygiene and proper PPE and hand sanitizer usage.
+The school nurse provides ongoing remedial training for personal hygiene and proper PPE and hand sanitizer usage.

-Students and faculty will be held accountable for adherence to all safety protocols through the Altamont student and employee handbooks.
+Students and faculty are held accountable for adherence to all safety protocols through the Altamont student and employee handbooks.

 Consequences for repeated disregard to established and amended safety protocols may result in